 ‘You’re making a mountain out of a molehill.’
 That’s for you to decide, not them.

 ‘It’s not like it is a real problem.’
-Let the person know that minimising what you feel won’t help, and you don’t need comments from the peanut gallery.
+Let the person know that minimising what you are feeling is not helpful.

-The more accurate our understanding is of what we are feeling, the easier it is to deal with that feeling and the more grounded we will feel.
+The more accurate our understanding of what we are feeling is, the easier it is to deal with that feeling and the more grounded we will feel.
 But if we listen to our friends in the peanut gallery it becomes harder to get that accurate understanding.

 Besides, when you decide what you are feeling, and no one else, you become the authority on you.
 Which is how it should be.